onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/08_Creating spec for elasticsearch package.md

 ## Create the spec for the elasticsearch package

-Edit the file `packages/elasticsearch/spec` and add the following content:
+Edit the file `packages/elasticsearch/spec` and replace the existing content with the following:

 ```
 ---